Only fools depend on educational content to grow their audience.

 - Use music and video to spice things up.
 After traveling the world, Alex Chacon could’ve just posted up a whole bunch of photos like most people do, but instead, he created videos in dozens of exotic locations, stitched them together into a cool video, and overlaid music from the brilliant Tim McMorris.
 The result: 8 million views and counting.

-- Study storytelling, and then tell great stories.
+- Study storytelling, and then tell great stories using powerful words.
 For years, I studied to become a professional novelist and screenwriter, but instead of succeeding there, I used those skills to infuse stories into several different posts (like this one) that have been viewed by over one million people each.

 - Target a specific emotion for your post.
 When I was serving as editor of the KISSmetrics blog, I decided to write a blog post deliberately targeting the anger many people in social media feel toward marketers.
 The result was an extremely popular post titled An Open Letter to Marketers Who Abuse Social Media for Selfish Gain.